namugach/dockit/docs/en/MANUAL.md

 #### Arguments:

--   `<source_project>`: The source project to clone.
-This can be the project's number from the `dockit ls` list, its full ID, or a unique prefix of the ID.
+-   `<source_project>`: The source project to be cloned.
+It can be the project number from the `dockit ls` list, its full ID, or a unique prefix of the ID.
--   `[new_project_name]` (Optional): The name for the new cloned project.
+-   `[new_project_name]` (Optional): The name for the new, cloned project.
 If not provided, you will be prompted to enter a name.

 #### Key Features:

--   **Image Committing**: Creates a new Docker image from the source project's running container state.
+-   **Image Committing**: Creates a new Docker image from the state of the source project's running container.
 -   **Configuration Duplication**: Copies all configuration files from the source project's `.dockit_project` directory.
--   **Automatic Naming**: Suggests a new project name and handles potential naming conflicts.
+-   **Automatic Naming**: Suggests a name for the new project and handles potential name conflicts.
 -   **Rollback Mechanism**: If any step of the cloning process fails, it automatically rolls back the changes, such as removing the created directory, image, and registry entry.
--   **Interactive and Non-interactive Modes**: Works interactively by prompting for a new name, or non-interactively if the new name is provided as an argument.
+-   **Interactive and Non-interactive Modes**: Operates interactively by prompting for a new name, or non-interactively if the new name is provided as an argument.

 #### Workflow: